misterluna/misterluna/README.md

 I'm Edward, a new Computer Science graduate from UC Berkeley.
 I believe in the power of technology to [augmenting human intellect](https://www.dougengelbart.org/pubs/augment-3906.html).
 Whether that's creating powerful and beautiful web apps, advancing scientific understanding in AI/ML, or product management, I'm up for the challenge.

 If you're interested, I'm always open to coffee chats.
-You can schedule some time with me [here](https://calendly.com/misterluna).
+You reach out to me by email!

 - 🔭 Studying machine learning and computer graphics
 - 🌱 Leading the new member training inititive at Web Dev at Berkeley